thien/fakenews/report.md

 # Shallow Learning

-The majority of the shallow learning was implemented manually to help understand the inner workings of how shallow learning techniques work.
+Whilst there exist a variety of packages that may facilitate the shallow learning process, I have chosen to implement them manually to help understand the inner workings of how shallow learning techniques work.
+There is naturally a tradeoff however.
+For instance, the implementation I may have used might be not as efficent as the libraries.

 ## Term Frequency

 Each document is iterated, with each word being counted relative to the rest of the other words in the document.
 This is then stored in the document's object in a dictionary, where each word is a key, and their word count is the value.

 ## Term-Frequency/Inverse Document Frequency